 Please remain in the parking lot for this process as many things can change during emergency treatment planning.
 Should your pet need to be hospitalized, the staff will get all paperwork and payment completed with you before you leave.

-In compliance with local and state mandates, all employees and clients at DCAER are required to wear face coverings that cover their mouth and nose.
+In compliance with CDC guidelines, all employees and clients at DCAER are required to wear face coverings that cover their mouth and nose.
 At this time, clients are not allowed inside Denton County Animal ER except in certain cases, like euthanasia.

 For the health and safety of our staff and our clients, please put on your face coverings before interacting with our staff.
 Unless handing over a pet, we ask that all clients maintain at least a 6-foot distance from our staff members and from other clients.
 The health of our staff is important so that we can continue to serve the people and pets of Denton County.